dayu420/Result-summary-component/README.md

 ## Features

-- Fully responsive layout for desktop and mobile
+- Fully responsive layout for desktop and mobile [IN PROGRESS]
 - Styled using CSS with the BEM methodology
 - Clean and maintainable code structure